Universal Translation Services

 Papua New Guinea:

 Although every country is diverse in some way, not all of them are happy with that.
-But if you wish to see the example of peaceful co-existence, you can turn towards Papua New Guinea, where the majority live in customary communities.
+But if you wish to see an example of peaceful co-existence, you can turn towards Papua New Guinea, where the majority live in customary communities.
 These indigenous groups are completely different from each other in every way.
-They have their own lifestyle, which might sound outdated to a citizen of the modern world but has helped them in becoming self-sustainable.
+They have their own lifestyle, which might sound outdated to a citizen of the modern world, but it has helped them become self-sustainable.
 These groups are the most distinguishing feature of the Papua New Guinea society.
 They rely on farming as their primary source of survival.
 The constitution of the country protects the rights of these communities.

 papua translation services